-The slitherin camp was founded recently, little more than a couple dozen or so ratfolk occupying tents and a few semi-permanent shelters in a shallow valley.
+The slitherin camp was founded recently, little more than a few dozen ratfolk occupying tents and semi-permanent shelters in a shallow valley.
 The whole is surrounded by a makeshift barrier that appears to be equal parts traveling gear and salvaged debris.
-The slitherin have constructed a crude but functional little base of operations big enough to accommodate the 30 or so slitherin milling about the area.
+The slitherin have constructed a crude but functional little base of operations.